Tatsumi Fujinami

 Tatsumi Fujinami (藤波 辰巳, Fujinami Tatsumi) (born December 28, 1953) is a Japanese professional wrestler.
-He is best known for his long tenure with New Japan Pro-Wrestling (NJPW), where he was a six-time IWGP Heavyweight Champion and four-time IWGP Tag Team Championship.
+He is best known for his long tenure with New Japan Pro-Wrestling (NJPW), where he was a six-time IWGP Heavyweight Champion and four-time IWGP Tag Team Champion.
 He is also the owner and founder of the Dradition wrestling promotion.

 Known for his fluid catch wrestling submission style, Fujinami is nicknamed "The Dragon"; he is credited with inventing moves such as the dragon sleeper and the dragon suplex.
 Other championships held by Fujinami include the National Wrestling Alliance (NWA) World Heavyweight Champion and World Wrestling Federation (WWF) International Heavyweight Champion.
 He is an inductee of the International Professional Wrestling Hall of Fame, Professional Wrestling Hall of Fame, Wrestling Observer Newsletter Hall of Fame, and WWE Hall of Fame.
-Bret Hart said of Fujinami: "I always wanted to be the great wrestler that Tatsumi Fujinami was".
+Bret Hart said of Fujinami: "I always wanted to be the great wrestler that Tatsumi Fujinami was."